AUGMXNT/perfi/frontend/README.md

     ```
     **Important note:** The URL above should point to the location and port of where you have perfi's API server running.
 By default that will be `http://localhost:8001` but you may have changed it inside `../perfi/api.py` so check there if needed.

 2. Next, run the perfi API server.
-From one directory up (above this README file), run `poetry run python perfi/api.py`.
+From one directory up (above this README file), run `uv run python perfi/api.py`.
 Note the host/port that the API server is listening on and make sure it matches what you have in your `.env` from above.

 3. Once the API server is running, start the frontend dev server with: `npm run dev`.
 This should start a local frontend dev server on `http://localhost:3000` and pop the window open in your default browser.